 The following depicts each company’s average annual premium for full coverage based on credit scores.
-California, Hawaii and Massachusetts do not allow credit scores as rating factors.
-As of June 20, 2021, Washington will also be placing a temporary, three year ban on using credit scores as a determining factor in deciding rates.
+California, Hawaii, Michigan, and Massachusetts do not allow credit scores as rating factors.
+Washington state is also currently voting on a measure that would ban credit as a rating factor.
+State Farm is cheaper on average than AAA for all credit score levels.

 |Car insurance company||Poor||Average||Good||Excellent|

 Age is also commonly a determining factor when car insurance companies set rates.
 While 2021 quoted average annual premiums from Quadrant Information Services indicate State Farm’s rates are more affordable on average, nationally, AAA and State Farm both see a trend in rates for standalone policy holders declining in cost over time.
 Because these are national averages, your own rates will vary.
 Comparing insurance quotes for your situation directly may help you have a better understanding of which auto insurance company could offer you the best rate for the coverage you need.